 It’s difficult to watch your child experience emotional pain.
-It’s even more difficult to see physical signs of their pain, such as in the case of cutting.
+It’s even more difficult to see physical signs of their pain.
 Cutting (sometimes called self harm) is the act of purposely cutting yourself with a sharp object, such as a knife or razor blade.
-It’s an unhealthy way to relieve emotional pain, intense frustration, and anger.
+It’s an unhealthy way to relieve emotional pain, sadness, intense frustration, and anger.
 Cutting commonly occurs on the arms, legs, or torso — places that can be hidden by clothing.
 Cutting affects men and women of all ages.
 However, it usually starts in the teenage years and is more common in girls.
 Except in rare cases, cutting is not a sign that your child has thoughts of suicide.
-If you are concerned your child is cutting, learn the warning signs, methods of treatment, and speak with your child’s doctor.
+If you are concerned your child is cutting, learn the warning signs and speak with your child’s doctor.

 Path to improved emotional well being

 Despite the fact that cutting causes physical pain, people cut because they believe it brings them emotional relief.
 It may be in response to problems at home, school, or in other areas of their life.
 If your child is cutting, they may not be able to cope with feelings of loneliness, confused sexuality, deep anger, rejection, guilt, self-hatred, or panic.
 Cutting is a clear sign of your child’s emotional distress.
 However, it usually catches most parents by surprise.
 Teenagers cleverly cover up their cuts.
 Unless you know what to look for, it may go undetected for a long period of time.
 Warning signs that your child is cutting include:

 - Multiple, fresh cuts across the skin, and usually clustered together in the same area.

 - Scarring and bruising.